Bateleur: Behaviour

 The bateleur is generally a solitary bird.
 However, juveniles may accompany one or both parents for about three months and loose congregations of as many as 40-50 or more have been record of mainly immatures.
 These tend to be aggregations of otherwise unassociated immature bateleurs attracted to rich feeding areas such as newly-discovered carrion, bush fires, recently burnt areas or temporary floods and occasionally by termite emergences.
 In the wild bateleurs are shy of man and sensitive to disturbance at the nest, easily abandoning the structure.
-In captivity, however, they becomes unusually tame.
+In captivity, however, they become unusually tame.
 Bateleur eagles are among a group of raptors that secrete a clear, salty fluid from their nares whilst eating.
 According to Schmidt-Nielson's 1964 hypothesis, this is due to the general necessity for birds to use an extrarenal mechanism of salt secretion to aid water reabsorption.

 Nomadism and dispersals

 Generally, as in most raptors found as breeding residents in Africa, the bateleur is considered sedentary and territorial but it is a species that requires very large home ranges.
 However, in general the species neither as staunchly residential nor sedentary as many other Sub-Saharan African raptors.
 Both immature and sometimes adult bateleurs are considered clearly nomadic.
-At times, the bateleur is even regarded as an “irruptive or local migrant”.
+At times, the bateleur is even regarded as an "irruptive or local migrant".
 Some regular north-to-south movements may occur in West Africa and may occur transequatorially in East Africa to avoid heavy rains.
 In Kruger, immatures are driven out by adults on territory during the breeding season and then often wander widely before returning for the non-breeding season.
 Recoveries of juveniles in southern Africa show that individuals have been recovered at assorted distances from their nests of origin ranging from as far as 30 to 285 km away.
 It was noted that in some cases, heavier rainfall may have caused farther afield dispersals.